UTSCC09/project-team/README.md

 **Task:** Describe the contribution of each team member to the project.
 Please provide the full name of each team member (but no student number).

 - John Guirgis
+  - Developed most of the fronted including frontend components
+  - Developed the frontend API and connected backend to frontend
+  - Integrated the various libraries and APIs into the frontend
+  - Designed and styled the UI
+  - Created the project video
 - Peter Lang
 - Kent Leng
     - Deployed the web app onto Digital Ocean droplet